mauriziocescon/ng-playground/readme.md

 }));
 ```

-## Composition with fragments, directives and fallthrough props
+## Composition with fragments, directives and fallthrough attributes
 Fragments are very similar to [`svelte snippets`](https://svelte.dev/docs/svelte/snippet): functions returning html markup.
 Returned markup is opaque: cannot manipulate it similarly to [`react Children (legacy)`](https://react.dev/reference/react/Children) or [`solid children`](https://www.solidjs.com/tutorial/props_children).

 Directives follows very similar rules as [`svelte attachments`](https://svelte.dev/docs/svelte/@attach).

-Fallthrough props are inspired by the same concept in [`vue`](https://vuejs.org/guide/components/attrs.html) and covers the usual react `spread props` need.
+Fallthrough attributes are inspired by the same concept in [`vue`](https://vuejs.org/guide/components/attrs.html) and covers the usual react `spread props` need.
 At the moment, inputs are created (then syncronised) any time a component / directive is created rather than derived from already existing signals (solid / svelte).
 This is great for interoperability, but it implies there isn't any props object to spread.
 Note the examples below are simplified.

 Implicit children fragment (where + when) and binding context:
 ```ts